Rules, terms and conditions

 - No additional electronic media such as sound or video files are permitted.

-- No additional props such as costumes, musical instruments and laboratory equipment.
+- No additional props such as costumes, musical instruments and laboratory equipment are permitted.

 - Presentations are limited to 3 minutes maximum.
 Competitors exceeding 3 minutes will be disqualified.